 (Republishing your post)

-When you do this, your post will automatically be redistributed to your email subscribers.
-However, the publication date and time will not change, so the post’s link and position in the timeline will remain unchanged.
+When you do this, your post will immediately be re-sent to your blog subscribers.
+However, the publication date and time will remain the same, so the post’s link and position in the timeline will stay the same.

-Tip: If you want a republished post to display first on your site, you can always make it “sticky” …
+Tip: If you want a republished post to show up first on your site, you can always use the “sticky” feature …

-If you’ve scheduled a blog post to be published later, but changed your mind and want to publish it immediately, simply head back to the Edit Post screen for your scheduled post.
+If you’ve scheduled a WP post to publish later, but changed your mind and want to publish it immediately, just return to the Edit Post screen for your scheduled post.

 Now, just enter today’s date and time (tip: if you’re not sure of the exact time just type in an hour or two earlier than the current time showing on your clock) as your scheduled post time and click OK …